JSON Formatter Online

 How to use

-- Review the output, validate the structure, then copy or continue into a converter route.
+3. Review the cleaned output, confirm the structure, then copy it or continue into a converter route.

 Benefits

-- Makes nested API payloads readable for debugging and review.
+• Makes nested API payloads readable for debugging and validation work.

 Common uses